Board Officers

 Secretary

-Vice Chair for Marketing
+Vice Chair for Research

-Vice Chair for Fundraising
+Vice Chair for Parent Resource Groups

-Vice Chair for Advocacy
+Vice Chair for Communication

 Kim Farbisz is a parent of two highly gifted students, a past President of Grapevine-Colleyville Supporting and Advocating for Gifted Education (GCSAGE), and a GC-SAGE board member for eight years.
 GC-SAGE helped to create the GCISD ASPIRE Academy for the Highly Gifted which her daughter attends.
 Kim volunteered for PTA for eighteen years and served a two year term as President of the Council of PTAs in Grapevine-Colleyville ISD.
 She currently sits on three boards of directors, all of them related to public education.
 In her professional life, she is an experienced international corporate consultant and has provided business strategy and advice to companies in Great Britain, Canada, Belgium, France, Portugal, Netherlands, and Australia.
 She currently owns her own business coaching firm and works primarily in the DFW market.